crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started_on_windows.md

  type: eventlog
 ```

-Lastly, restart the CrowdSec service (using `net`, `sc` or the services app), and crowdsec will now parse the SQL server authentication logs.
+Restart the CrowdSec service (using `net`, `sc` or the services app).
+CrowdSec will now parse the SQL server authentication logs.

 :::info